DevExpress/devextreme-angular-template/README.md

 npx devextreme-cli add-app-template
 ```

-If the application contains the *app.component* files, this command creates a component with a unique name (*app1.component*).
-You should manually embed the new component content in the existing component, or specify which component should be bootstrapped in the *app.module.ts* file.
+This command does not override existing files.
+It creates new files with another name.
+For example, *app1.component*.
+You should manually embed the new content in the existing files, or modify *app.module.ts* to bootstrap the created component.

 ```TypeScript
 // ...